davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 ## __Summary__

-If you have an imbalanced dataset __accuracy__ can give you false assumptions regarding the classifier's performance, it's better to rely on __precision__ and __recall__, in the same way a Precision-Recall curve is better to calibrate the probability threshold in an imbalanced class scenario as a ROC curve.
+If you have an imbalanced dataset __accuracy__ can give you false assumptions regarding the classifier's performance, so it's better to rely on __precision__ and __recall__, in the same way, a Precision-Recall curve is better to calibrate the probability threshold in an imbalanced class scenario as a ROC curve.

 - __ROC Curves__: summarise the trade-off between the true positive rate and false positive rate for a predictive model using different probability thresholds.

 - __Precision-Recall curves__: summarise the trade-off between the true positive rate and the positive predictive value for a predictive model using different probability thresholds.

 ROC curves are appropriate when the observations are balanced between each class, whereas precision-recall curves are appropriate for imbalanced datasets.
-In both cases the area under the curve (AUC) can be used as a summary of the model performance.
+In both cases, the area under the curve (AUC) can be used as a summary of the model performance.

 <center>